PbmnLuv/PbmnLuv-s-3D-Platformer-Essentials-for-Godot-4.x/README.md

  It features:

 -> Player Script:
-  - Needs a reference for the Camera.
+  - Needs a reference for the Camera Node.
   - Basic moving scripts, with acceleration, maximum velocity, separate break speed.
   - Control the number of possible jumps.
   -> 3 different modes for Coyote Time: